The right to be free from unreasonable searches

 Denver, CO 80211

-- Colorado Const.
-Art.
-II, Section 7 provides: “The people shall be secure in their persons, papers, homes and effects, from unreasonable searches and seizures; and no warrant to search any place or seize any person or things shall issue without describing the place to be searched, or the person or thing to be seized, as near as may be, nor without probable cause, supported by oath or affirmation reduced to writing.”
+- Fourth Amendment to the U.S. Constitution and Article II, Section 7, of the Colorado Constitution (“The people shall be secure in their persons, papers, homes and effects, from unreasonable searches and seizures; and no warrant to search any place or seize any person or things shall issue without describing the place to be searched, or the person or thing to be seized, as near as may be, nor without probable cause, supported by oath or affirmation reduced to writing.”)

 - Named for the U.S. Supreme Court case Terry v.
 Ohio, 392 U.S. 1 (1968).